Stonehenge, Glastonbury, & Avebury

 Avebury 4

+Avebury was the last stop on our tour.
+It was time to go back to London.
 There was a transportation strike going on this day.
 There was so much traffic.
 The subways were closed and only some bus routes were running.
 Our tour bus driver had timed out and was unable to drop us where he picked us up.
-I had no idea how I was going to get home as I am transportationally challenged on a good day.
+I had no idea how I was going to get home, as I am transportationally challenged on a good day.

 The tour guide looked up which bus we would each need to take to get home, assuming it was running.
-There were two passengers, a husband & wife, that were going in the same direction that I was so they said I could come with them.
+There were two passengers, a husband & wife, that were going in the same direction that I was so, they said I could travel with them.
 A decision I would very soon regret!!

 Here's what happened: